Representations of categories of finite relational structures and associated endomorphism monoids: Introduction

-\begin{remark} For the category $\OA$, this classification of irreducible modules holds over any field and is considered classical.
-For $\BA$, the result remains valid over any field of characteristic different from $2$.
-For $\FA$, the above classification has been established via different methods; see \cite[Theorem 1.4]{Powell}, \cite[Theorem 4.1]{Rains}, or \cite[Theorem 5.5]{WGordon}. \end{remark}
+\begin{remark} For the category $\OA$, this classification of irreducible modules is classical.
+For $\FA$, the above classification has been established via different methods under the assumption that $k$ has characteristic 0; see \cite[Theorem 1.4]{Powell}, \cite[Theorem 4.1]{Rains}, or \cite[Theorem 5.5]{WGordon}.
+Our approach extends these classifications to fields of arbitrary characteristic. \end{remark}

-Using the regular--singular dichotomy, we obtain a refined form of the Dold--Kan correspondence.
+Using the regular--singular dichotomy, we obtain a refined form of the Dold--Kan correspondence in the case that $k$ is a field of characteristic 0.
 More precisely, we construct a $k$-linear category $\mathscr{K}$ whose representation category is equivalent to $\C\Mod$, but whose structure is substantially simpler than the category appearing in Theorem~\ref{first main result}.
 For $\BA$, the category $\mathscr{K}$ is essentially the direct sum of two copies of the $k$-linear category arising in the classical Dold--Kan correspondence for $\OA$.
 For the remaining categories, the structure exhibits new and genuinely different behavior.
-Specifically, one has: \begin{itemize} \item If $\C=\CA$ or $\SA$, then every regular indecomposable standard module is irreducible and projective.
+Specifically, one has: \begin{itemize} \item If $\C=\CA$ or $\SA$, then every regular indecomposable standard module is projective (this is true for any field; see Proposition \ref{projective cover}) and irreducible.
 As a consequence, we have a decomposition

 reflecting the regular--singular dichotomy of indecomposable standard modules.
 The regular part $\mathscr{K}^{\mathrm{reg}}$ is semisimple, while the singular part $\mathscr{K}^{\mathrm{sing}}$ admits an explicit quiver description generalizing the classical Dold--Kan category.
 In particular, the homological structure of $\C\Mod$ is governed entirely by $\mathscr{K}^{\mathrm{sing}}$.
 For a precise statement, see Theorem \ref{DK for CA and SA}.